 d.
 To support the homework policy, schools will encourage parents/guardians to:

 iii. insist the work be completed through the student’s own effort;

 iv. provide a suitable, well-lit area free from distractions, equipped with necessary materials and resources;

 vii. monitor activities to ensure assignments are brought home, completed, and returned on time.

 e.
 The Superintendent shall cause to be created an administrative regulation, and any other applicable governing documents, to provide guidance related to the use of homework.
 Guidance shall include, but not be limited to, the responsibilities of teachers and administrators, grading procedures, average homework times, and protocols for assigning homework over extended breaks.

-1. Homework is defined as any schoolwork that requires completion outside of the regular instructional includes assignments of short-term and long-term duration.
+1. Homework is defined as any schoolwork that requires completion outside of the regular instructional day, and includes assignments of short-term and long-term duration.